gitluin/sara/README.md

 Recent Statii
 ------
+ * v2.0		- Whole lotta UNIX philosophy up in here!
+Keybinds are controlled by sxhkd now!
+A little bit of bspwm in your dwm and sara sandwich!
+Pointer events (click into window, move and resize window) still handled by sara.
+The bar is next for UNIXification (read: surgical removal and separation into its own repo).
  * v1.0.1	- Fixed a bug with changecurrent on unmanage triggering.
 It caused clients to spawn unattached and wouldn't fix itself until a view call.
  * v1.0		- Oh my god I did it.
  * v0.9.{2-9.5}	- Multiple monitor support, viewall, reduced redundant variables, solved many enternotify edge cases, moveclient works by visibility, updategeom a la dwm 6.1, implemented rules, transient popup support, proper client killing, proper float stacking, code cleanup, mouse move and resize, lots of time wasted on easy (but sometimes obscure) bugs.